balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

     Before a variation (fixed mapping between scenario and setup devices) will be executed, Balder automatically exchanges all objects with the original objects that were instantiated in the setup.
 Everywhere!
-In all inner feature references (also feature properties that are other instantiated Features), scenarios, vDevices and so on.
+In all inner feature references (also feature properties that are other instantiated features), scenarios, vDevices and so on.

 Update our setup
 ----------------